defenseunicorns/delivery-nutanix-iac/README.md

 # Deploying an Environment for UDS SWF Bundle

 The purpose of these modules is to deploy and manage infrastructure for an environment that the UDS Software Factory Bundle is deployed to.
-For a detailed list of steps using these modules to deploy all of the prequisite infrastructure see [these docs](./docs/uds-swf-prereqs.md)
+For a detailed list of steps using these modules to deploy all of the prerequisite infrastructure see [these docs](./docs/uds-swf-prereqs.md)